openstack/devstack/doc/source/index.rst

 This is the minimum required config to get started with DevStack.

 .. note:: There is a sample :download:`local.conf </assets/local.conf>` file
    under the *samples* directory in the devstack repository.

+.. warning:: Only use alphanumeric characters in your passwords, as some services fail to work when using special characters.

 Start the install
 -----------------